Therapeutic services

 It is so important when you are thinking about a separation or divorce, or are going through stressful situations, that you look at ways of building – or re-building – your resilience, to enable you to take onboard the legal advice that your lawyer is giving you, or to be able to give instructions, or participate properly in family mediation.

-We have, therefore, worked with Lorinda Gamlin and a group of like-minded counsellors to set up services that can be accessed alongside legal advice or mediation.
+BH&O have worked with Suzanne to set up a service that can be accessed alongside legal advice or mediation.

 Please ask your lawyer or mediator at BH&O for details